Cody Asche: 2013

-On August 8, Asche went 3-for-5 with a double, a home run and two RBIs.
+On August 8, Asche went 3-for-5 with a double, a home run and two RBI.
 He had a two-run home run to right field in the fourth inning to give the Phillies a nine-run lead.
 It was the first home run of his big league career.
 On September 6, 2013, Asche hit a game-winning two-run homer to lead the Phillies over the first-place Atlanta Braves.
-Asche concluded the 2013 season with a .235 batting average, 5 home runs, and 22 RBIs at the major league level.
+Asche concluded the 2013 season with a .235 batting average, 5 home runs, and 22 RBI at the major league level.